-Lack of as-built information for older bridges is a problem that many state departments of transportation (DOTs) are facing across the nation.
-Analytical load-rating of bridges can only be successfully performed with complete information of the bridge’s as-built composition.
-When missing as-built information, the AASHTO Bridge Evaluation Manual allows the use of conservative assumptions, which often result in unreasonably low load postings with economic and logistical implications.
-There is no uniformity in the way different DOTs approach the problem of load rating the bridges with missing plans.
+Lack of as-built information for bridges and culverts is a problem that many state departments of transportation (DOTs) are facing across the nation.
+Analytical load-rating of bridges and culverts can only be successfully performed with complete information of the structure’s as-built composition.
+When missing as-built information, conservative assumptions are often used, which can result in load postings with economic and logistical implications.
+There is uncertainty about the level of uniformity in the way different DOTs approach the problem of load rating the structures with missing or incomplete plans.

 In a recent survey, the majority of surveyed states reported more than 100 bridges with missing plans in their inventory.
 In some of the surveyed states, bridges with missing as-built plans exceed 25% of the total bridge inventory.
 The methods used to obtain missing information vary significantly between different jurisdictions.
-Employed methods range from diagnostic and/or proof load testing, using engineering judgement, a range of non-destructive testing techniques to determine materials and geometrical properties, to utilizing conservative assumptions prescribed by AASHTO Bridge Evaluation Manual.
+Employed methods range from diagnostic and/or proof load testing, using engineering judgement, a range of non-destructive testing techniques to determine materials and geometrical properties, to utilizing conservative assumptions.

-The objective of this synthesis is to document practices for load rating of bridges with missing as-built plans used by DOTs.
-Examples of condition-specific strategies for allowing a bridge rater to use the analytical load-rating for bridges for which information is missing or incomplete will be identified.
+The objective of this synthesis is to document current practices for load rating of bridges and culverts with missing or incomplete as-built plans used by DOTs.

 Information to be gathered includes but is not be limited to: